cuijiyao01/docker-k8s-training/docker/Exercise 0 - Linux Primitives.md

 In this exercise you will use the `chroot` command to create file system isolation.
 You will also learn to isolate the process ID namespace using `unshare`.

+In case you need some assistance, there is a [sample solution](./solutions/Solution to Exercise 0 - Linux Primitives.md).

 ## Step 0: chroot into a directory
 What does `chroot` do?
 Well, take a look at the man-page and find out.